foreign garbage in victoria?

 Who handles foreign garbage at the Victoria cruise terminal?

 In 2018, Tymac Launch Services contracted with the cruise lines to provide waste management services for solid and liquid waste materials from cruise ships at Ogden Point.
-The amount of international solid waste from cruise ships delivered to Hartland landfill increased from 304 tonnes in 2018 to 2,082 tonnes in 2019.
+The amount of international solid waste from cruise ships delivered to Hartland landfill increased from 304 tonnes in 2018 to 2,082 tonnes in 2019, the last year tonnage information was publicly released.

 How much foreign wastes are offloaded in Victoria?